mykelalvis/FATESRD/Other/fate-core-SRD.md

 {example}

 If you want, you can pass your free invocation to another character.
 That allows you to get some teamwork going between you and a buddy.
-This is really useful in a conflict if you want to set someone up for a big blow—have everyone [[create advantage]] and pass their free invocations onto one person, then that person stacks all of them up at once for a huge bonus.
+This is really useful in a conflict if you want to set someone up for a big blow—have everyone [[Create Advantage]] and pass their free invocations onto one person, then that person stacks all of them up at once for a huge bonus.

 ###### FOR VETERANS